riow1983/google-research-identify-contrails-reduce-global-warming/README.md

 ## 2023-08-05
 The result was 0.641 which is not better than single Unet w.o. loss modification (0.646).
 But CV was better than w.o. modification.
 So I'll choose this modification one over the w.o. modification.

+## 2023-08-09
+The computing units of my Colab Pro+ has run out.
+So no more experiments.
+Regarding inference part, I will run Unet w/ loss modification + Unet++. <br>
+Upvoted and added a comment to [[FeatureSuggestion] VSCode remote ssh into a kaggle notebook](https://www.kaggle.com/discussions/product-feedback/291433#2375885).